 Zuckerberg on Thursday said he’s working to make Facebook “privacy-centered” like WhatsApp.

-The “privateness-focused platform” can be constructed around ideas like personal interactions, encryption, decreasing permanence, protection, and interoperability.
+The “privacy-focused platform” can be constructed around ideas like personal interactions, encryption, decreasing permanence, protection, and interoperability.

-Earlier, Facebook faced backlash over its comfortable login method – two-factor authentication (2FA) – in which it asked users to add telephone numbers, which can be searched using advertisers.
-The security characteristic — intended solely to authenticate your identity at the social media platform – may have left your smartphone quantity open for others to peer, even to advertisers to bombard you with their ads, USA Today mentioned.
+Earlier, Facebook faced backlash over its comfortable login method – two-factor authentication (2FA) – in which it asked users to add telephone numbers, which can be used using advertisers.
+The security characteristic — intended solely to authenticate your identity at the social media platform– may have left your smartphone open for others to peer, even for advertisers to bombard you with their ads, USA Today mentioned.